warp-tech/warpgate-docs/docs/index.md

                 Warpgate is a fully transparent proxy/bastion for your internal infrastructure that lets you skip manual <code>authorized_keys</code> management and both assign and audit access in a single place.
             </p>
             <p>
-                It is an alternative to Teleport-style PAMs or a VPN, minus the client apps and connection rituals for your users must learn.
+                It is an alternative to Teleport-style PAMs or a VPN, minus the client apps and connection rituals that your users must learn.
             </p>
             <p>
                 Get it running in 15 minutes: